 Aline started her PhD program in Summer 2013 when she lead a field campaign assessing the impacts of emerging land use policies on cattle production in the Brazilian Amazon.
 She is a Brazilian scientist with broad experience in the Amazon and Pantanal regions, as well as all the other pan-Amazonian countries.
-She has worked for many years managing and designing projects regarding social and environmental development linked to non-wood products, agro forestry and agriculture values chains such as palm oil and cattle ranching.
+She has worked for many years managing and designing projects regarding social and environmental development linked to non-wood products, agroforestry and agriculture values chains such as palm oil and cattle ranching.
 Her experiences ranges from field work with local communities to corporate social responsibility and market behavior.
 Aline frequently connects with stakeholders throughout the agricultural value chain to help use market forces to reduce the impacts of these sectors on forests and traditional livelihoods.

 Where are they Now?